adamwathan/bootforms/readme.md

 {!!
 BootForm::close() !!}
 ```

+> Note: Don't forget to `open()` forms before trying to create fields!
+BootForms needs to know if you opened a vertical or horizontal form before it can render a field, so you'll get an error if you forget.

 ### Customizing Elements

 If you need to customize your form elements in any way (such as adding a default value or placeholder to a text element), simply chain the calls you need to make and they will fall through to the underlying form element.